Philip Seymour Hoffman Dead at 46

 "There are no words.
-It's just terrible," stated George Clooney, who starred with Hoffman in Ides of March (2011), via the actor's rep. He was one of many in Hollywood mourning Hoffman's death on Sunday.
+It's just terrible," George Clooney, who starred with Hoffman in Ides of March (2011), said via his rep. He was one of many in Hollywood mourning Hoffman's death on Sunday.

-Outside Hoffman's West Village apartment building, many neighbors were mourning the actor's death as well.
+Outside Hoffman's West Village apartment building, many neighbors were mourning as well.
 Several said they often saw him in the area, but it seemed like few knew the private man.
-One local resident, Patrice, who at one point seemed to be on the verge of tears, said she would see Hoffman walking around the neighborhood and that he seemed like a nice guy.
-Her neighbor said he died, so she came over.
+One local resident, Patrice, who at one point appeared to be on the verge of tears, said she would see Hoffman walking around the neighborhood and that he seemed like a nice guy.
 She noted that the news ruined her day, a sentiment likely shared by many.

 After police closed off the block, onlookers and the media continued to crowd around either end, but nearby streets in the West Village were almost empty, creating an eerie scene.